~by Texas Homesteader~

-RancherMan loves the pear preserves typically made by a close friend.
+RancherMan loves the pear preserves typically made by a close family friend.
 So I called her up & asked if she would share her recipe.

 Being the sweetheart that she is, she did!
 And she said I was welcome to share the recipe with you.
 (Thanks Virginia)